Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/6 - Focus & Concentration/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. One aseesment of emotional/psychological/fatigue state of team members (e.g. red, yellow, green indicators)
+1. One assessment of emotional/psychological/fatigue state of team members (e.g. red, yellow, green indicators)
 2. Team syncs (e.g. sprint sessions, update sessions) focused on progress towards project/organization priorities